Opioid Use Disorder: These Treatments Are Available, Now

 Naloxone has been available in injection form to reverse the effects of an opioid overdose for more than 40 years.
 Prior naloxone treatments required administration via a syringe and needle and were most commonly used by trained medical personnel.

 If you use opioids, or live in the same household as someone who does, there should be immediate access to naloxone for overdose emergencies.
 Speak to your pharmacist, doctor, or other healthcare provider about how you can have quick access to naloxone.
 Learn how naloxone works and how to use it in the event of an overdose emergency.
-It truly does save lives.

 Learn More: Know Your Naloxone: Save a Life